grking8/minima/_posts/2017-09-09-docker-a-simple-use-case.md

 and

 {% highlight bash %}
-sudo docker image ls
+sudo docker container ls
 {% endhighlight %}

 return nothing.

 In OOP, we know that before we can create an object, we need to define a class.
 Similarly, before creating any containers, we need an image.
 Images are created via the Docker command `build`.

-Cd into the project root
+Go into the project root

 {% highlight bash %}
 cd ~/project-root  # adjust accordingly